 AGGREGATE option as a way to decide how to control members’ scores before they’re added to their new sets.

 This guide details a number of commands used to create and manage sorted sets in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.